Waking Up With a Headache? 8 Causes and How to Stop It

 -

 Wind down before bed.
-A 30–60 minute buffer between screens or stressful activity and sleep allows your nervous system to shift toward rest.
+A 30 to 60 minute buffer between screens or stressful activity and sleep allows your nervous system to shift toward rest.

 -